This week, we continue looking at constitutional clauses often misconstrued to give the government more power than intended.

 To read more about the founding era meaning of commerce, click HERE.

 The construction of the commerce clause makes it clear that Congress has the same commerce regulating power over interstate commerce (trade across the borders of a state) as it does over foreign trade.
-That means the federal government can theoretically ban trade of a given product across state lines.
-But the purpose behind delegating Congress the power to regulate interstate commerce was not to restrict trade, but to keep it free and open.
+That means the federal government can theoretically ban the trade of a given product across state lines.
+But this undermines the purpose behind delegating Congress the power to regulate interstate commerce.
+It was not to restrict trade, but to keep it free and open.
 The framers wanted the federal government to possess the power to prevent states from inhibiting trade through levying tariffs on neighbors.
 For instance, to have the power to stop Tennessee from slapping a fee on bourbon imported from Kentucky.
 It was a power intended to protect free and robust trade.
 The commerce clause also gave the federal government the authority to pursue a unified trade policy with other nations, as opposed to each state enforcing its own policy.
 James Madison explained the intent of the commerce clause in a letter to J. C. Cabell dated February 13, 1825.

 I always foresaw difficulties might be started in relation to the interstate commerce power…Being in the same terms with the power over foreign commerce, the same extent, if taken literally, would belong to it.
 Yet it is very certain it grew out of the abuse of the power of the importing states in taxing the non-importing, and was intended as a negative and preventative provision against injustice amongst the states themselves, rather than as a power to be used for the positive purposes of the General Government, in which alone, however, the remedial power could be lodged.
 And it will be safer to leave the power with this key to it, than to extend to it all the qualities & incidental means belonging to the power over foreign commerce, as is unavoidable, according to the reasoning I see applied to the case.